dnesbala/node-url-shortener/README.md

 # URL Shortener

-A simple Node.js application that shortens long URLs and keeps track of usage analytics, such as click count, referrer, IP address, and user agent information for each URL.
+A simple Node.js application that shortens long URLs and keeps track of usage analytics, such as click count, IP address, and user agent information for each URL.

 ![Screenshot](./screenshots/url_shortener_dashboard.png)